-We have a clearly defined outcome to be recognised as an employer of choice and one of our key strategic objectives is to engage, train and retain our people.
-We continue to invest in learning and development (L&D) to ensure our L&D strategy addresses the needs of our people at each stage in their career journey.
+We have a clearly defined outcome to be recognised as a great place to work and one of our key strategic objectives is to engage, train and retain our people.
+We continue to invest in learning and development (L&D) to ensure our L&D strategy addresses the needs of our people at each stage in their career journey, with more than 24,500 training days delivered across the business during 2023/24.

 Talent is attracted and retained through clear career paths across the Group and adult training in technical and leadership skills, alongside a growing number of apprentice schemes.
+We are introducing two new leadership development programmes in 2024/25 to strengthen the leadership and succession pipeline.
+The future leader and future executive programmes, starting June 2024, take a blended learning approach to give our future leaders the skills they need to drive change and support the delivery of our future plans.

-We employed our first apprentice in 1934 and since then have successfully trained nearly 6,000 people in their chosen field with our highest apprentice intake for 15 years during 2022.
+We employed our first apprentice in 1934 and since then have successfully trained nearly 6,000 people in their chosen field with c260 apprentices currently working through the programme.

-We relaunched our graduate scheme with the first graduates starting the new scheme during 2022.
+We relaunched our graduate scheme with the first graduates starting the new scheme during 2022 and are currently recruiting the next cohort.
 The programme runs for two years with a series of work-based projects and rotations and initial feedback from the graduates has been positive.

-Employees are offered the opportunity to gain insight into how similar businesses operate in their respective countries through 10+ week placements in either Australia or the USA through our newly launched overseas employee exchange programme.
+Employees are offered the opportunity to gain insight into how similar businesses operate in their respective countries through three-month placements in either Australia or the USA through our overseas employee exchange programme.